-The third Ted Hughes Poetry Festival takes place over the weekend of 23-25 June with a varied and exciting programme of events in and around Mexborough, including readings and performances from award-winning poets Simon Armitage, Vahni Capildeo and Linton Kwesi Johnson.
+The third Ted Hughes Poetry Festival took place over the weekend of 23-25 June with a varied and exciting programme of events in and around Mexborough, including readings and performances from award-winning poets Simon Armitage, Vahni Capildeo and Linton Kwesi Johnson.

-On Sunday 25 June, we revisit the paths and perspectives of Ted Hughes’s Paper Round (recently featured on Radio 4’s The Echo Chamber) led by Steve Ely and Dominic Somers.
+On Sunday 25 June, we revisited the paths and perspectives of Ted Hughes’s Paper Round (recently featured on Radio 4’s The Echo Chamber) led by Steve Ely and Dominic Somers.
 This event also marks the launch of the Ted Hughes Trail, with new sculptures commissioned for the project.